srechner/marathon/README.md

 ## marathon 0.4

 This C++ library is designed to support the analysis of Markov chain based sampling methods.
 It provides functions for the analysis of so-called state graphs.
 For an introduction into its functionality, see its introductional [article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147935).
-If you use this library for your work, please cite
+If you use this library for your work, please feel free to contact me and cite

 Steffen Rechner and Annabell Berger:
-marathon: An open source software library for the analysis of Markov-Chain Monte Carlo algorithms   , PLoS ONE 2016
+marathon: An open source software library for the analysis of Markov-Chain Monte Carlo algorithms   , PLoS ONE 2016.

 An API description can be found [here](./doc/marathon.pdf) (It's a start and will be gradually improved.)